openvinotoolkit/datumaro/docs/source/docs/jupyter_notebook_examples/refine.rst

 Refine
 ######

+We here provide the examples of dataset validation, correction and query-based filtration.
+Datumaro's validator detects 22 anomalies such as missing or undefined label, far-from-mean outliers and generates the validation report by categorizing anomalies into `info`, `warning`, and `error`.
+Datumaro further offers the correction functionality from this validation report.
+Correct API automatically refines `error`s and `warning`s.
-This API allows you to filter a dataset to satisfy some conditions.
+Especially, filter API allows you to filter a dataset to satisfy some conditions.
 Here, XML `XPath <https://devhints.io/xpath>`_ is used as a query format.

 For instance, with a given XML file below, we can filter a dataset by the subset name through